getgud-io/cpp-getgud-sdk/README.md

 ### Position Action

+A Position action should be sent on player position change (including looking direction).
 To create a Position Action, use the `PositionActionData` class.
 This action marks the change of `Player` position and view site.